KIWOLY/Online-railway-ticket-system/README.md

 🚆 Online Railway Ticket System

-This project is an online platform for booking railway tickets.
-It allows passengers to search trains, check availability, and book tickets easily without visiting the station.
+An online platform for booking railway tickets that simplifies the process of searching for trains, checking availability, and booking tickets — all without visiting the station.

 ✨ Features

-User registration & login

-Train search and schedule viewing

-Online ticket booking & management

-Simple and user-friendly interface
+🔐 User Registration & Login – Secure sign-up and authentication for passengers.

+🚉 Train Search & Schedules – Find trains and view their schedules easily.

+🎟️ Online Ticket Booking & Management – Book, view, and manage your tickets.

+💻 User-Friendly Interface – Simple and intuitive design for a smooth experience.

-Purpose
+🎯 Purpose

-The system is designed to make railway ticket booking faster, easier, and more convenient for passengers and managements in using railway tickets .
+The system is designed to make railway ticket booking:

+Faster ⏱️

+Easier 🙌

+More convenient for both passengers and railway management 🏢